 The failure of the first potential Ambani-Zuckerberg didn’t discourage Facebook from investing in India.
 The company acquired Little Eye Labs in 2014 which was a startup working on a software tool to analyse the performance of apps on Android phones and was based out of Bengaluru.
 Another Indian startup Meesho which is an e-commerce company that connects customers with resellers by leveraging social media received funding from Facebook last year.
 In February 2020, Facebook once again made its move by making its third investment in the home-grown ed-tech startup Unacademy.

-According to a report by the Financial Times, the proposed deal between the social media giant Facebook and India’s Reliance Jio is already being valued in “multi-billion dollars”.
-It has also been reported that Facebook was supposedly very close to signing the preliminary deal however the sudden growth in the momentum of the Covid-19 stalled its progress.
+It has also been reported that Facebook was supposedly very close to signing the preliminary deal last month itself.
+However, the sudden growth in the momentum of the Covid-19 stalled its progress.

 It’s not the Facebook alone which got its eyes set on Jio.
-Apart from Facebook, it has also been reported that tech giant Google has been involved in talks Jio too.
-However, the details of the matter are still unknown.
+Earlier it was reported that apart from Facebook tech giant Google was also involved in talks Jio too.
+However, the announcement doesn’t talk about the involvement of Google at any point.

 Facebook Buys Jio Stake: The Impact